 In order to maintain transparency with our resident and patient families in regard to COVID-19, we will be sending census updates as they occur on our current COVID-19 wing.
 If you have questions or concerns, please feel free to email us.

-Please forward this to ALL your family members who may be coming to visit as there are still many visitors who are unaware of the testing requirements.
+Please forward this to ALL your family members who may be coming to visit as there are changes to the visitation process.

-- If you are visiting residents on the COVID-19 wing, you MUST still come to the front entrance to be screened and complete paperwork.
-At that point in time, our receptionist will direct you to the outside entrance (off of Tilden Avenue) to the wing and will provide you with the proper PPE that must be worn while visiting.
+- If you are visiting a resident on the COVID-19 wing, you MUST check in with the front desk to obtain your PPE that needs to be worn on the COVID-19 unit.
+The receptionist will then direct you to the outside entrance (off Tilden Avenue) to the wing.
 The gown should only be applied when you enter the room and then disposed of in the red bag located in the room when you leave the room.
 The face shield should also be thrown away in the red bag when you leave the room at the end of your visit.
 At the conclusion of your visit, you will exit out that same doorway you entered!

-Thank you for your immediate attention to these items.
+Thank you for your immediate attention to this.

 VP of Long-Term Care Services